idanshimon/fast-file-compare/README.md

 Code is optimized to work with multiprocessing
 Fast compare optimize usage for RAM and CPU cores depending on the file size in order not to exhoust the system resources.

+## Configuration
+You may configure the hashing algorithm that is used to compare the files / chunks

+the default is md4

 ## How to Run
 ```bash
 >python fast_compare.py 5GB_FILE 5GB_FILE